 How to cite this article:

 Mulder, P. (2018).
-Transactional Analysis: Therapy, Theory and Examples.
+Transactional Analysis explained: therapy and theory.
 Retrieved [insert date] from Toolshero: https://www.toolshero.com/communication-methods/transactional-analysis-eric-berne/

 Add a link to this page on your website: